Kitsap Audubon Society

 Photo by Charles Wheeler/Audubon Photography Awards

-Thursday, March 12, 2026, monthly program - live presenter.
-Doors/Zoom Room opens at 7:00 (note change for this month) and program starts at 7:30.
+Wednesday May 13, 2026, monthly program - live presenter.
+Doors/Zoom Room opens at 6:00 and program starts at 6:30 (note date/time change)

 Check out what is happening and when to engage and get involved with Kitsap Audubon Society!

-Check out March Newsletter!
+Check out the May Newsletter!

 Kitsap Audubon Society’s Blog